femou1/pb-handbooks/tms_handbook.md

 You are **not** allowed to wear a PBST uniform while on-duty as TMS, this is severely enforced if caught.

 Captain+ are allowed to wear modified/custom uniforms.
 If you had a pre-Inquisitor uniform approved by an Instructor; you are still allowed to wear it.

+Former HRs who resigned/left on a good note and own a custom uniform are allowed to wear it in place of a regular TMS uniform.

 If you have Donor Commands, you can give yourself a uniform through the !shirt and !pants command
 ___Uniform Texture IDs___